-Once accepted into a research doctoral program, a student must begin his or her program of studies and enroll for seminars in the next regular semester.

-If an applicant approved for admission to a doctoral program cannot begin studies, the applicant's slot normally will be vacated and the application will be returned to the division applicant pool for consideration in the next semester.
+Once accepted into a research doctoral program (ThM and PhD), a student must begin his or her program of studies and enroll for seminars in the next regular semester.
+If an applicant is approved for admission to a doctoral program but cannot begin studies, the applicant's slot may be vacated, and the application will be returned to the applicant pool for consideration in the next semester.
+The applicant may petition the division for a delay of entry, and the RDOC will approve or deny the request.

-After beginning studies, the student must maintain enrollment (register and pay matriculation fees) each semester until the doctoral program is completed.
-The research doctoral program is a continuous enrollment program until graduation.
+After beginning studies, the student must maintain enrollment (register and pay matriculation fees) each semester until the PhD program is a continuous enrollment program until graduation.
 Failure to register and pay fees each semester will result in termination from the program.